open/close all folders

 - Speaking of the Tillers, Ella is a Shrinking Violet who simply wants to try her hand at brewing.
 When she finally gets the courage to actually have someone try her brew, everyone who tastes it remarks on it being some of the best beer they've ever had.

 - Also, if players give her a red apple as a present, she insists on sharing it with them.

 - In the Pandaren opening area, using /hug on Ji Firepaw when he asks you to at the beginning of one of his quests brings you the message, "Ji Firepaw warmly hugs you back."
 Aww!

 Warlords of Draenor

-The fact that Dark Iron Dwarves are a quite well integrated part of the Alliance after years of being relagated to villains.
+- The fact that Dark Iron Dwarves are a quite well-integrated part of the Alliance after years of being relegated to villains.
 Thaelin, Hansel and Hulda Shadowblade are amongst the supporting characters of the faction storylines.

-Lieutenant Thorn, the patched eye, commander of operations that is also Gilnean (therefore most likely a Worgen) says this:
+- Lieutenant Thorn, the patched eye, commander of operations that is also a Worgen (though she's usually in her human form) says this:

 Lieutenant Thorn: Commander, I was just wondering.
 Has Baros mentioned me by any chance?
 What?
 Oh...no reason. *Thorn blushes*

-And to make everything even more sweet, Baros says this privately:
+- And to make everything even sweeter, Baros says this privately:

 Baros: Lieutenant Thorn is a shining example to us all.
 Never have I seen such a dedicated leader.
 I haven't worked up the courage to speak to her, but perhaps someday, she will know my name.